VMFA Child Protective Guidelines

 Students ages 13–17 in the Teen Studio Programs are permitted to sign themselves in and out of each class.
 Students must give emergency contact information and phone number upon arrival and sign in.

 VMFA is responsible for students’ safety during a scheduled program time.
-We do not release students to explore the museum without an accompanying teacher or parent/chaperone.
+We do not release students (under age 13) to explore the museum without an accompanying teacher or parent/chaperone.
+For select programs, teens (ages 13+) are permitted to work independently but must check-in and out with their teacher, faculty or VMFA staff person.

 Parents/guardians are required to pick up their child at the conclusion of the class.
 VMFA does not offer extended care for any child unless it is part of a scheduled program in conjunction with a class, or series of classes for which the child is registered.
 This option may not always be available.